wrzlbrmft/imapcopy/README.md

 *imapcopy* is a command-line tool written in PHP to recursively copy all e-mail messages and folders from one IMAP account to another.

-It has successfully been tested with a
-[Courier IMAP](http://www.courier-mta.org/imap/)-to-[Gmail](https://mail.google.com/)
+The purpose of *imapcopy* is, to be run on either the source or the destination server to do a fast server-to-server migration instead of using a client like Thunderbird, first downloading everything and then uploading it again.

-migration of multiple IMAP accounts, some of which had up to 30.000 e-mail messages (17 GB with lots of huge attachments) stored across over 450 folders.
+*imapcopy* has successfully been tested with a [Courier IMAP](http://www.courier-mta.org/imap/)-to-[Gmail](https://mail.google.com/) migration of multiple IMAP accounts, some of which had up to 30.000 e-mail messages (17 GB with lots of huge attachments) stored across over 450 folders.